GardenWatch

 5. Cool season crops have the option to come out in November or overwinter to the following spring.
 You don't have to overwinter crops every year.
 It's perfectly acceptable to leave some or all of your beds fallow some winters.

-6. Two months before transplanting, seeds must be sown indoors so they can be up-potted and ready.
+6. Two months before transplanting, seeds should be sown indoors so they can be up-potted and ready.
 Tomatoes transplanted in May should be sown in March.
 Lettuce transplanted in March should be sown indoors in January.

 These dates begin to make the calendar quite complicated for a simple graphic, but it's worth developing for a more explicit gardening protocol.